Staffbase/github-action-issue-id-collection/README.md

 - `tIDs`: List of Ticket-IDs, seperated by comma
 - `tagName`: Name of the current Tag

+## How to release

+Just edit the DRAFT release in the GitHub UI and publish it with a new git tag.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.